neoforged/Documentation/user/docs/launchers.md

 - **Operating Systems:** Windows, Linux, Mac
 - **Download:** [https://www.curseforge.com/download/app](https://www.curseforge.com/download/app)

 A launcher made by the same people that maintain the [CurseForge][curseforge] website, featuring a similar design to the website.
 A previous iteration of this launcher was integrated in the now-defunct Twitch app.
+Also allows to download some CurseForge mods that have been set to disallow third-party programs, i.e., that require more hassle to install in other launchers.

 ## FTB App